College Essay Topics Admission Officers Are Tired of Reading

 There are several key problems with choosing COVID-19 as your essay topic.
 Firstly, we have all been impacted by COVID-19 to some degree.
 This means that we are all connected through a globally-shared experience.
 Not every experience has been the same, but the vast majority of them are similar: online learning/work, wearing masks, social distancing, etc. This means that you are unlikely to stand out unless you had a truly exceptional and unique experience.
 Secondly, no admission officer wants to read about COVID-19.
 Admission professionals have had their own personal COVID-19 experience, in addition to a particularly stressful and chaotic professional COVID-19 experience.
 Thirdly, students once again fall into the trap of writing about an event or time frame.
 If COVID-19 is to be the topic, it is the backdrop to a much more personal story of growth and development.
 Lastly, many applications already have an opportunity for students to share their experience during the pandemic (including the Common Application with a prompt specific to COVID-19, and a few of the University of California Application's personal insight questions).
-As if all of these reasons aren't enough, there is already a stigma forming in the admissions community against COVID-19 essays, and reading season hasn't even started yet.
+As if all of these reasons aren't enough, there was already a stigma forming in the admissions community against COVID-19 essays before the 2020 reading season even began.

 How do you write a compelling COVID-19 essay?

 If you have an exceptionally unique COVID-19 experience to share, doing so could afford you an opportunity to demonstrate significant personal growth and reflection.
 Some thoughts on what a standout COVID-19 essay might look like: